• Skip to primary navigation

 Crispy Skin Pernil Recipe

 We're cooking up a large pork shoulder today, my friends.
-Only this time, we're taking a trip to Puerto Rico and cooking up our pork Puerto Rican style with a dish I think you are going to love.
+Only this time, we're cooking it up Puerto Rican style with a dish you are going to love.

 What is Pernil?

-It is commonly served for Christmas dinner and at the holidays, rather than the traditional turkey or ham of other countries, and is usually served with arroz con gandules, or rice with pigeon peas.
+It is commonly served for Christmas dinner and at the holidays or special occasions, rather than the traditional turkey or ham of other countries.

 It's absolutely delicious, especially to lovers of tender cuts of pork that are juicy and deeply satisfying.
 You'll find pernil in countries like Cuba, Dominican Republic, Puerto Rico and Venezuela.
-This is a Puerto Rican pernil recipe.
+This is a Puerto Rican version.

 Let's talk about how to make pernil, shall we?